-Applications from students who have been away from full-time education for a sustained period of time (minimum two consecutive academic years) prior to commencing the Access Diploma will be considered.
+Applications from students who have been away from full-time education for a sustained period of time (minimum two consecutive academic years) immediately prior to commencing the Access Diploma will be considered.

-Access Diplomas are not acceptable for entry to Medicine, Dentistry and Pharmacy.
+Access Diplomas are not acceptable for entry to Dentistry, Medicine and Pharmacy.
 Applicants must be in a position to meet specific subject requirements, where applicable.
-Where offers are made, these are based on completion of the full qualification, which is normally available on a one-year, full-time or two-years, part-time basis.
+Where offers are made, these are based on completion of the full qualification (performance in Level 3 units), which is normally available on a one-year, full-time or two-years, part-time basis.